Need fresh thinking?

 It was once relatively easy for national restaurant brands to reach consumers.
 Run a commercial on the evening news and a popular show, advertise in the local newspaper and hit a few billboards.
-Done—you’d be top-of-mind when it’s time to dine out.
+Done—you’d be top-of-mind with your target audience when it’s time to dine out.

 Then everything changed.
 Innovation and technology combined to give brands a headache.
-Cable television, internet and smartphones increased choice and made it even more difficult for restaurants (well, all brands, really) to reach consumers.
+Cable television, internet and smartphones increased choice with the necessity of adopting digital advertising for restaurants.
+You should be able to reach more potential diners, right?
+Instead, this fracturing of the media market made it even more difficult for restaurants (well, all brands, really) to reach consumers.

 Or did it?

 The problem also provides the solution.
 Here’s why.